rabobank/cf-metrics-exporter/README.md

 Use `rspType=random` to enable this feature.

+## Metric Emitters

+There are three emitters:
+* `CustomMetricsSender`: Sends metrics to the cloud foundry custom metrics endpoint.
+* `OtlpRpsExporter`: Sends metrics to an OTLP endpoint.
+* `LogEmitter`: Logs metrics to the console.

+The `CustomMetricsSender` and `OtlpRpsExporter` are enabled based on the presence of the auto-scaler endpoint and the otlp endpoint as defined in the standard environment variables `VCAP_SERVICES` and `MANAGEMENT_OTLP_METRICS_EXPORT_URL`.

+The `LogEmitter` is enabled based on the presence of the `enableLogEmitter` setting.

 ## Agent usage

 Copy the jar to the CF container and activate it via the `-javaagent` option.